DEPARTMENT OF HEALTH AND HUMAN SERVICES

 Department of Health and Human Services, Office of Budget

 William R. Beldon

-Mr. Beldon is currently serving as Acting Deputy Assistant Secretary for Budget, HHS.
-He has been a Division Director in the Budget Office for 16 years, most recently as Director of the Division of Discretionary Programs.
+Mr. Beldon is currently serving as Deputy Assistant Secretary, Budget in the Department of Health and Human Services.
+He has been a Division Director in the Budget Office for sixteen years, most recently as Director of the Division of Discretionary Programs.
 Mr. Beldon started in federal service as an auditor in the Health, Education and Welfare Financial Management Intern program.
-Over the course of 30 years in the Budget Office, Mr. Beldon has held Program Analyst, Branch Chief and Division Director positions.
+Over the course of more than 30 years in the Budget Office, Mr. Beldon has held Program Analyst, Branch Chief and Division Director positions.
 Mr. Beldon received a Bachelor's Degree in History and Political Science from Marshall University and attended the University of Pittsburgh where he studied Public Administration.
 He resides in Fort Washington, Maryland.